otrv4/otrv4/architecture-decisions/005-brace-key.md

 * Derives a new DH shared secret using Bob's public key received during the DAKE (B_0) k_dh = DH(B_0, a_1)
-* Derives the new mix key from the k_dh
+* Derives the new brace key from the k_dh
     M_3 = SHA3-256(k_dh)
-* Mixes the mix key with the ECDH shared secret to create the shared secret K_3
+* Mixes the brace key with the ECDH shared secret to create the shared secret K_3
     K_3 = SHA3-512(ECDH_3 || M_3)
 * Uses K_3 with SHA3-512 to generate root